KastelApp/backend/Q&A.md

 ## What is Kastel?

-Kastel is an open-source private chatting app, like <a href="https://discord.com">Discord</a> & <a href="https://guilded.gg">Guilded</a>, but all messages will be encrypted and privacy will be key.
-Its currently in development, If you would like to help checkout our todo list in the Readme file.
+Kastel is an chatting app, like <a href="https://discord.com">Discord</a> & <a href="https://guilded.gg">Guilded</a>, but open-source.
+Everything will be encrypted with AES making it secure.
+Its currently in development, If you would like to help checkout our roadmap list in the Readme file.

 ## What is Kastel made in?